More resources on HPV immunisation in New Zealand and overseas.

 - Supporting statements

 Medsafe is the medicines safety arm of the Ministry of Health and responsible for regulating medicines in New Zealand.
-On their website you can find their Consumer Medicine Information Sheet and Datasheet on the HPV vaccine, Gardasil®.
+On their website you can find their Consumer Information Sheet (PDF, 119 KB) and Datasheet (PDF, 768 KB) on the HPV vaccine, Gardasil®.

 The New Zealand HPV Project aims to provide support and education for people with HPV.